-- Delirium is an acute disorder of attention and cognition which commonly occurs following acute illness, surgery or hospitalization, especially in older adults.
+- Delirium is an acute disorder of attention and cognition.
+It commonly occurs following acute illness, surgery or hospitalization, especially in older adults.

-- People with delirium have difficulty paying attention, and it sometimes affects their ability to maintain awareness of their surroundings.
-Confusion regarding day-to-day events, daily routines, and the roles of familiar people is common.
+- People with delirium have difficulty paying attention.
+It also sometimes affects their ability to maintain awareness of their surroundings.
+What's more, confusion regarding day-to-day events, daily routines, and the roles of familiar people is common.

-- Some people with delirium hallucinate or become paranoid because it becomes difficult to interpret their environment.
-Other symptoms may include rambling speech and jumbled thoughts.
-Symptoms tend to come and go during the course of the day.
+- Some people with delirium hallucinate.
+Still others may become paranoid due to difficulty interpreting their environment.
+Additional symptoms may include rambling speech and jumbled thoughts.
+Also, symptoms tend to come and go during the course of the day.

 - Changes in personality can occur.
-Some persons become quiet and withdrawn while others become agitated or hyperactive.
-Normal patterns of sleeping and eating are often disrupted.
+Some persons become quiet and withdrawn.
+On the other hand, others become agitated or hyperactive.
+Normal patterns of sleeping and eating disruption are common.

-- Delirium affects 2.6 million older adults per year and costs more than $164 billion (2013 USD) per year in healthcare expenditures.
+- Delirium affects 2.6 million older adults per year.
+On top of that, it costs more than $164 billion (2013 USD) per year in healthcare expenditures.

 Challenges in Delirium Research

-The study of delirium is inherently difficult, with many challenges that influence the pace of scientific discovery.
+The study of delirium is inherently difficult.
+Many challenges influence the pace of scientific discovery.

-- The diagnosis of delirium lacks a consistent approach to identification, and the fluctuating nature of delirium increases the risk for misdiagnosis.
+- The diagnosis of delirium lacks a consistent approach to identification.
+Plus, the fluctuating nature of delirium increases the risk for misdiagnosis.

-- Developing interventions for delirium is also challenging due to its multifactorial etiology, occurrence in many clinical settings and disciplines, and because primary prevention appears to be more effective than intervention after delirium occurs.
+- Developing interventions for delirium is very challenging.
+This is due in part to its multifactorial etiology.
+But the challenge is also due to occurrences in various clinical settings and disciplines.
+As well, primary prevention appears to be more effective than intervention after delirium occurs.

 How does NIDUS fit in?

-- NIDUS is designed to help accelerate scientific discovery in the field of delirium by bringing together researchers from multiple disciplines to shift research paradigms and priorities to better address the challenges of delirium research through collaborative approaches.
+- NIDUS is designed to help accelerate scientific discovery in the field of delirium by bringing together researchers from multiple disciplines.
+Specifically, the goal is to shift research paradigms and priorities to better address the challenges of delirium research through collaborative approaches.

 - As a central program for all researchers interested in delirium, NIDUS will provide resources for conducting research, will facilitate multi-site collaboration, and will provide training opportunities to stimulate future research in the field.

-NIDUS is intended to be an inclusive resource for all members of the worldwide delirium research community.
-We invite you to explore our resources, register with our website and participate in our research efforts, scientific symposia, training programs, and pilot grant programs.
-We are working closely with the American Delirium Society, American Geriatrics Society, the European Delirium Association, and many other organizations in healthcare, medicine, and aging.
+NIDUS is an inclusive resource for all members of the worldwide delirium research community.
+As a result, we invite you to register with our website, explore our resources, participate in our research efforts, scientific symposia, training programs, and pilot grant programs.
+Furthermore, we work closely with the American Delirium Society, American Geriatrics Society, the European Delirium Association, and many other organizations in healthcare, medicine, and aging.
 Please join us in our efforts to advance delirium research!